Mandagapattu Temple

-Brief History
+History

 First of its series of caves excavated during the Mahendravarman I. In his inscriptions he styles himself as vichitra chitta (curious minded"), calls this temple as Lakshitayatna ("The temple of Lakshita") dedicated to the Trimurthi or Trinity.
 These inscriptions are found in Pallavaram and Tiruchirappalli cave-temples.

 The temple is dedicated to the Trininty (Brahma, Isvara/Shiva, Vishnu), which is significant to note because most of other caves either are dedicated to Vishnu or Shiva.
 The temple is also called ayatana and it is truly made out of rock cut without using Bricks, Wood, Metal or Mortar of any kind.

 Facade and Pillars

 The cave was carved on the northern face of the large rock overlooking the irrigation tank to the west of the Mandagapattu village.
 The facade is cut well deep from the face of the rock, measuring 4feet in bottom and 2feet in the top.
 There are 2 pillars and 2 pilasters on their northern and inner faces having aspect of almost full pillars, so eventually it does look like 4 pillars in total.
 Beyond these pilasters on either side of the facades there are two recesses for the dwara-palas (which matter of fact are not symmetrical), and each of these two recesses has another pilaster demarcated into sadurams and kattus of uniform tetragonal section.
 Now these pillars are massive square types with octagonal kattu which divides them into cubes or sadurams above and below.
 The lower saduram is slightly higher due to its height from the base (oma).